xpqz/documentation/windows-installation-and-configuration/docs/runtime-applications-addional.md

 - SQAPL DLL
 - APLUNICD INI

-For the names of the files corresponding to these components, see Files on page 1.
+For the names of the files corresponding to these components, see [Files](files-and-directories.md).

 The SQAPL DLL must be installed in the user's Windows directory or be on the user's path.